RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

-# ROHM Power Management IC BD71837 and BD71847 Linux device driver.
+# ROHM Power Management IC BD71837 and BD71847 device drivers.

+## Linux:

 Device driver for BD71837 and BD71847 can be found from the Linux community kernel.